pyvista/pyvista-tutorial/_sources/tutorial/03_figures/exercises/b_lighting_mesh.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 55-57

-Demonstration of all diffues, specular, and ambient in use together (feel free to adjust)
+Demonstration of all diffuse, specular, and ambient in use together (feel free to adjust)

 ..
 GENERATED FROM PYTHON SOURCE LINES 57-59